MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/multi-tier-app-disaster-recovery.md

 Other relevant use cases include:

 * Deploy highly resilient standard applications such as SAP and SharePoint
-* Dsign business continuty and disaster recovery plan for Line of Business (LOB) applications
+* Design business continuity and disaster recovery plan for Line of Business (LOB) applications
 * Configure disaster recovery (DR) and perform DR drills for compliance needs

 ## Architecture

 This scenario covers a multi-tier application that uses ASP.NET and Microsoft SQL Server.
-In Azure regions supporting Azure availabilit zones, you can deploy your VMs in source region across availability zones and replicate the VMs to diaster recovry (DR) target region.
+In [Azure regions supporting  Availability zones](https://docs.microsoft.com/azure/availability-zones/az-overview#regions-that-support-availability-zones), you can deploy your VMs in source region across availability zones and replicate the VMs to disaster recovery (DR) target region.
 In Azure regions not supporting availability zones, you can deploy your VMs within an availability set and replicate the VMs to disaster recovery (DR) target region.

 ![Architecture overview of highly resilient multi tier web application][architecture]

 - Distribute the VMs in each tier across 2 availability zones in regions supporting zones.
 In other region, deploy the VMs in each tier within 1 availability set.
 - The database tier can be configured to use Always On availability groups.
 With this SQL Server configuration, one primary database within a cluster is configured with up to eight secondary databases.
 If an issue occurs with the primary database, the cluster fails over to one of the secondary databases, which allows the application to continue to be available.
 For more information, see [Overview of Always On availability groups for SQL Server][sqlalwayson-docs].
-- For disaster recovery scenarios, you can configure SQL AlwaysON asynchrnous native replication to the DR target region.
+- For disaster recovery scenarios, you can configure SQL AlwaysOn asynchronous native replication to the DR target region.
 You can also configure Azure Site Recovery (ASR) replication to the DR target region as long as the data change rate is within supported limits of ASR.
 - Users access the front-end ASP.NET web tier by hitting the traffic manager endpoint.
 - The traffic manager redirects the traffic to primary public IP endpoint in primary source region.
 - The public IP redirects the call to one of the web-tier VM instances through Azure internet load-balancer.
 All web-tier VMs are in one subnet.
-- From the web-tier VM, the call is routed to one of the VM instances in bustiness tier through an Azure internal load balancer for processing.
+- From the web-tier VM, the call is routed to one of the VM instances in business tier through an Azure internal load balancer for processing.
 All business-tier VMs are in a separate subnet.
 - The operation is processed in business tier and the ASP.NET application connects to Microsoft SQL Server cluster in a back-end tier via an Azure internal load balancer.
 These back-end SQL Server instances are in a separate subnet.
 - The traffic manager's secondary endpoint is configured to be the public IP in the DR target region.
 - In the even of a primary region disruption, you invoke Azure Site Recovery (ASR) failover and the application becomes active in the DR target region.